 The Numeric permalink structure shares a lot of similarities with the Plain option.
 Let’s check out a URL using this setting so you can see it in action:

 As with Plain permalinks, this setting uses your post’s ID as its slug, and it doesn’t provide users with any additional information.
 In this case, you also get a short permalink, but it comes with no other advantages, so it shouldn’t be your top option.

 Out of all the default WordPress permalink structures, this one is our favorite.
 It identifies your posts and pages according to their name, which makes for clean and memorable URLs, such as:

-The great thing is, you can name your post and pages any way you want and even customize the slugs if those titles get too long.
-As a rule of thumb, your slug should remain between three to five-words long.
-That way, it's still short enough for your visitors to remember, and search engines will also be able to easily identify what the post is about.
+The great thing is that you can name your post and pages any way you want and even customize the slugs if those titles get too long.
+As a rule of thumb, your slug should remain between three to five words long.
+That way, it’s still short enough for your visitors to remember, and search engines will also be able to easily identify what the post is about.